matbaj/bluechipstack/README.md

 ## Installing OpenStack Grizzly in 15 Minutes
-It's been over a year since I published Install OpenStack in 10 Minutes guide.
-A year and nearly 10K installs later, I'm pleased to announce the next chapter in the OpenStack install saga.
+It's been over a year since I published the [Install OpenStack in 10 Minutes](http://www.stackgeek.com/guides/gettingstarted.html) guide.
+A year and nearly 10K installs later, I'm pleased to announce an even easier way to install OpenStack Grizzly.

 Before we drop in and begin our exciting journey down the virtualized rabbit hole, I'd like to thank [Blue Chip Tek](http://bluechiptek.com) for providing hardware setup assistance, [Dell Computers](http://dell.com/) for donating the test hardware, and the awesome folks at [Rackspace](http://rackspace.com/) for writing and supporting the Chef scripts which are used for the bulk of the setup process.